takavor/supplier-data-pipeline/README.md

 - Assuming `part_id` can be used as a primary key for the `product_metadata` table (i.e. only a single row per `part_id` are present)

+Task 3.

+- Assuming `category` names are uniform.
+For example, a Filter will always have a category of `Filters` and not `Filter`

 ## Figures

 Histogram of non-numeric stock levels in the supplier feed